graniticio/granitic/doc/ref/fac-service-errors.md

 # Service Error Manager (ServiceErrorManager)

-Enabling the Service Error Manager facility allows human readable errors messages and the category of error (logic, security, client etc) to be managed in configuration files.
-This simplifies application logic where errors can be raised using the [ws.ServiceErrors.AddPredefinedError](https://godoc.org/github.com/graniticio/granitic/ws#ServiceErrors) method.
+Enabling the Service Error Manager facility allows human readable error messages and the categorisation of those errors to be managed in configuration files.
+This simplifies application logic where errors can be raised using the [ws.ServiceErrors.AddPredefinedError](https://godoc.org/github.com/graniticio/granitic/ws#ServiceErrors) method without having to manage messages and categories in Go source code.

 This facility must be enabled to make use of [automatic validation](vld-index.md).